github/developer.github.com/content/v3/orgs/teams.md

 ## Add team member

-In order to add a user to a team, the authenticated user must have 'admin' permissions to the team or be an owner of the org that the team is associated with, and the user being added must already be a member of at least one other team on the same organization.
+In order to add a user to a team, the authenticated user must have 'admin' permissions to the team or be an owner of the organization that the team is associated with, and the user being added must already be a member of at least one other team on the same organization.